squidieee/literature_notes/interaction3d-notes.md

 *Their Conclusion on symmetric property may be biased given that the box shape is symmetric.
 Selection techniques use other geometric primitives may have different conclusions.*
 *Their evaluation setup is worth learning.*

+# Perceiving real-world viewpoint  changes
+Daniel Simons 1998

+A research report on the distinction between object rotations and viewpoint motions.
+Both object rotations and viewpoint motions generate the same retina image, but this report focuses on distinguishing the mechanisms of object rotations and viewpoint motions.
+Viewpoint motions potentially provide more information than object orientations, including but not limited to the spatial reference (visual information), vestibular and proprioceptive information.
+But they did not compare the task performances of object orientation and viewpoint movement conditions.
+Instead, they compared the effect of changing retina projections in the condition of rotation and movements.
+They found even when orientation changes and viewpoint changes produced the same changes to the retinal projection, accuracy was disrupted only in the orientation condition, not in the movement condition.